 Yesterday, we showed you how to record your iPhone or iPad’s screen using Reflector, an app that runs on your Mac and records the iOS device’s screen via a little AirPlay magic.

 Today, let’s talk about recording your Mac’s screen.
-I was surprised to find out that QuickTime Player will do this for free, and it’s already on your Mac.
+I was surprised to find out that QuickTime Player (which is already on your Mac) will do this for free.
 Here’s how to make the magic happen.

-First off, launch QuickTime Player from your Applications folder, from the Dock, or from any app launcher, like Alfred.
-Once launched, all you need to do is head up to the File menu in QuickTime Player, and select New Screen Recording.
-You’ll get a cute little recording window.
+First off, launch QuickTime Player from your Applications folder, from the Dock or from any app launcher, like Alfred.
+Once launched, head up to the File menu in QuickTime Player, and select New Screen Recording.
+You will see a cute little recording window.

-When you’re done, click on the same button you started the recording with, only this time it will be a square.
-Quicktime will offer to save your .mov file somewhere on your hard drive.
+When you finish, click on the same button you started the recording with (only this time it will be a square).
+QuickTime will offer to save your .mov file somewhere on your hard drive.
 Do so, and you’re done!

 Now you can record anything that happens on your Mac.
-If you want to record a voice over as well, you can click on the little triangle in the Recording window to choose your sound source.
-Simply choose Built-In Mic to use the microphone in your Mac, or any other microphone you’ve connected to your Mac, like a USB mic or such..
+If you want to add a voiceover while recording your Mac screen video, just click on the little triangle in the Recording window to choose your sound source.
+Simply choose Built-In Mic to use the microphone in your Mac.
+Or you can select any other microphone connected to your Mac (like a USB mic).